chronicboost369/chronicboost369/README.md

 * Personal Projects
-  1. FOMC Statement and Stock Market (QQQ) Prediction - https://github.com/chronicboost369/FOMC_statement-Market-Prediction Scraped statements from the Fed's website, preprocessed using nltk, tested several models, and evaluated the result.
+  1. FOMC Statement and Stock Market (QQQ) Prediction - https://github.com/chronicboost369/FOMC_statement-Market-Prediction
+     <>Scraped statements from the Fed's website, preprocessed using nltk, tested several models, and evaluated the result.
 Currently, stalled due to issues with gathering other financial data.
   2. Loan Default Prediction - https://github.com/chronicboost369/Master-s-Final
-     Cleaned data (from Kaggle), conducted EDA & compared several models.
+     <>leaned data (from Kaggle), conducted EDA & compared several models.
 Evaluated the top 2 best performing models(Logistic & XGBoost) using a custom performance matrix (loss given default) and discussed the reasons of similar performance despite differences in complexity.
 <!---
 chronicboost369/chronicboost369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.